Published 9th January 2018

 These conditions were rickets, egg-binding, fits and seizures and other neuromuscular and skeletal conditions.
 I made an observation that there was a behavioural link too.
 Most obviously that birds that started to self-mutilate (many stressed parrots feather pluck) were never fixed unless calcium was addressed.
 Julie, you touched on training and there are all the same different views on animal training in pet parrots that exist in dogs and horses and often they failed with these admittedly quite extreme birds unless we gave them a calcium supplement.
 Of course, just like in horses calcium supplements have been given for decades (to be honest since the 1800s).
 The products of choice were cuttle bone and oyster shell grit (both calcium carbonate - exactly the same chemically as limestone).

 The first adverts we placed in the UK bird market went out in October 1994 and promoted some hygiene products.
 With orders we sent a price list that also contained our vitamin and mineral supplements and (chelated) calcium.
 From December 1994 to today that calcium supplement has been our biggest selling product EVERY SINGLE MONTH!
-That is over 21 years.
+That is over 24 years (article updated in 2019).